DhruvSrikanth/GoLLUM/README.md

 ## Remaining Tasks

-3. Update predecessor and successor blocks
+1. Update predecessor and successor blocks

+2. Update code based on feedback on milestone 2.